Nevah5/m324-devops/README.md

 > [!IMPORTANT]
 > The credentials will change every time you start the lab.
 So you will need to update the credentials in the GitHub secrets.

-For the GitHub PAT (Personal Access Token), navigate into the settings and then create a new fine-grained token.
-Select the Repository and under `Repository permissions` set the `Contents` set it to `read and write`.
-After creating, copy the token and paste it into the created secret.

 #### Repository variables